arancia313/iMax/README.md

-# iSens
+# iMax
-iSens, similiar to BarnyWarp, is a BarnyWarp clog that compiles the projects in Svelte.
+iMax, similiar to BarnyWarp, is a BarnyWarp clog that compiles the projects in Svelte.